EightfoldWitch/the-hermit/docs/phase-1-todo.md

   - Response formats (success and error)
   - Authentication requirements
   - Example requests and responses
+  - Document each api endpoint in its own file

+- [ ] Create top level api endpoint document, with links to individual endpoints

 - [ ] Document database schema:
   - Table relationships